aalsanie/shamash/README.md

 ### 1. Install the CLI

-Download `shamash-cli-<version>.zip` and `SHA256SUMS.txt` from GitHub Releases, verify the checksum, extract it, then use:
+Download `shamash-cli-<version>.zip` and `SHA256SUMS.txt` from [GitHub Releases](https://github.com/aalsanie/shamash/releases), verify the checksum and extract the archive.

 ```text
 bin/shamash      # Linux/macOS
 bin/shamash.bat  # Windows
 ```

-The launcher name is part of the packaged-product contract and is smoke-tested on Linux, Windows and macOS before release.
+The following examples assume the launcher is on your `PATH`.

 ### 2. Build your project

-Build the project first:

 ```bash
 ./gradlew classes
 # or: ./mvnw package
 ```

-If compiled classes is not found, it detects common Gradle/Maven projects and prints the exact build command to run first.
+If compiled classes are missing, Shamash detects common Gradle/Maven projects and suggests a build command.

 ### 3. Run your first scan